Shattered Hearts Revived

 What is the difference between Type A and Type B Trauma?

-The difference between these two types of trauma is that Type B category events may not always result in trauma, depending on the strength of a person’s emotional and psychological development, particularly in early childhood.
-A person with a healthier environment in early childhood is much more likely to develop a capacity to handle negative events.
-Studies show that around two-thirds of addicted adults had some type of childhood trauma.
+The distinction between these two types of trauma lies in the fact that Type B category events may not always result in trauma, depending on the strength of a person’s emotional and psychological development, especially in early childhood.
+A person who has had a healthier environment in early childhood is much more likely to develop the capacity to handle negative events.
+Studies show that about two-thirds of adults dealing with addiction had some type of childhood trauma.
 Addiction is often an attempt to self-medicate.
-For that reason, a teen going through a teen rehab treatment center program will very likely be led through a process of identifying events or situations that caused trauma.
+For this reason, a teenager undergoing a rehabilitation program is very likely to be guided through a process of identifying events or situations that caused trauma.

 Complex PTSD or Developmental Trauma